141 Meditation Benefits FAQ Testimonials Order Now Contact Health & Body Brain Power Mind Power Happiness Mental Health Login

 Why smartphone addiction has made humanity lose touch with the power of now

-With the average person touching, tapping, and swiping their smartphone 2,617 times per day (!), walking around with an always connected device means that our mental monkeys now have infinite tree branches from which to grab and swing.
+With the everyday person touching, tapping, and swiping their smartphone 2,617 times per day (along with 3 hours 46 minutes of mobile screen time), walking around with an always connected device means that our mind monkeys now have infinite tree branches from which to grab and swing.

-With depression and anxiety statistics up 800% (!) from what they were 50 years ago, many scientists now blame modern man's mental health deficiencies on our always connected devices.
+With depression and anxiety statistics up 800% (!) from what they were 50 years ago, many scientists now blame modern man's mental health deficiencies on excessive screen time.
 On the trend, Dr. Harsh Trivedi told CBSNews,"The difficulty now is you can't really turn things off.
 We don't necessarily have downtimes to recharge and get our bearings straight again."

-If we don't inoculate ourselves to this epidemic, the present moment will soon be but a glimmer in Grandma and Grandpa's eye.
+If we don't inoculate ourselves to this epidemic, being present to enjoy the natural world (like a sunset!) — without a screen, might one day be but a glimmer in Grandma and Grandpa's eye.
+Technology is meant to be our servant, not our master.

 "The internet has spread knowledge like nothing the world has ever seen.
 How do I know if it's my mind monkeys playing with my phone instead of my insatiable quest for wisdom?"

-Why our phone obsession is fueled by the human monkey mind
+Why our screen time obsession is fueled by the human monkey mind

 Here is a little exercise.
 The next time you are touching, tapping, and swiping your phone, pay attention to your posture, breathing, heart rate, and whether you feel "in control" of your actions.